 Budget vs. Performance

-Consider these rules when choosing:
+Use these simple rules when choosing:

 Long-term Ownership Costs